The Invisible War

 One student coded an app on an outdated phone with limited internet.
 Imagine what he could build with a laptop and proper access.

-A COTECC student who sketched a detailed portrait of Joshua T. Berglan
+A detailed hand-sketched portrait of Joshua T. Berglan by a COTECC student

 Sketched in Minutes